-Honey bees collect propolis from plants.
-It is a sap-like substance exuded from flower and leaf buds as a defensive coating.
-It protects those delicate plant parts from pathogens, fungi, and insects.
+Although we say honey bees collect propolis, what they actually collect are the materials to make propolis.
+The substances the bees bring home are sap-like resins exuded from flower and leaf buds.
+For the plants, these resins form a defensive coating, protecting delicate plant parts from pathogens, fungi, and insects.
 Foraging honey bees scrape it off plants and carry it in the pollen sacks on their hind legs.
 It often looks like a load of pollen except that it glistens in the sunlight and is usually a rich chestnut brown.
+Once home, the bees mix the resins with saliva and beeswax.
+The final product is what we know as propolis.

 The color however varies with the source.
 It may be a whitish gray, tan, a variety of browns, or nearly black.
 Its composition also varies considerably, and so do its antibacterial and antifungal properties.
 As a general rule it averages about 50% balsams, 30% waxes, 10% essential oils, and 5% pollen.
 The rest is a vast composite of amino acids, vitamins, and minerals.